juanifioren/django-oidc-provider/docs/sections/settings.rst

 Check out an example of how to implement it::

-    from oidc_provider.lib.claims import AbstractScopeClaims
+    from oidc_provider.lib.claims import ScopeClaims

-    class MyAppScopeClaims(AbstractScopeClaims):
+    class MyAppScopeClaims(ScopeClaims):

-        def setup(self):
-            # Here you can load models that will be used
-            # in more than one scope for example.
-            # print self.user
-            # print self.scopes
-            try:
-                self.some_model = SomeModel.objects.get(user=self.user)
-            except SomeModel.DoesNotExist:
-                # Create an empty model object.
-                self.some_model = SomeModel()

-        def scope_books(self, user):
+        def scope_books(self):

-            # Here you can search books for this user.
+            # Here, for example, you can search books for this user.
+            # self.user - Django user instance.
+            # self.userinfo - Instance of your custom OIDC_USERINFO class.
+            # self.scopes - List of scopes requested.

             dic = {
                 'books_readed': books_readed_count,